sinjinablueshirt/reverb_backend/context/design/concepts/UserAuthentication/testing.md/steps/file.0a6486e9.md

         "First logged in user ID should match.",
       );
       console.log(
-        `✅ Assertion: User '${userToReregister}' successfully logged in with first password.`, );
+        `Assertion: User '${userToReregister}' successfully logged in with first password.`, );

       // 3.
 Delete the user